DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 ### Changelog

 - `1.0.2`
+	- Bitter Root
+		- Can now trigger off of assists if RiskyMod is installed.
 	- 56 Leaf Clover
 		- Enabled Classic chances by default.
-(Roll for every player)
+(Roll for every player instead of only rolling for the killer.)
+			- Need to manually change existing config.
+	- Wicked Ring
+		- Can now trigger off of assists if RiskyMod is installed.
 	- Jar of Souls
 		- Gup/Geep ghosts no longer split on death.